Medication Prescription and Dispense (MPD)

 Dispense Receiver - This actor represents the entity that receives the dispense reports from the placer.
 This is used in a Push scenario, where the dispense receiver receives the pushed dispense.

-Dispense Responder - this actor is responsible for responding to order queries, e.g feching the dispenses for a patient, etc. This is used in a Pull scenario, where an order filler (or other actors) can query the existing dispenses from the Dispense Responder.
+This is used in a Pull scenario, where an Order Consumer (or other actors) can query the existing dispenses from the Dispense Responder.

-Dispense Consumer - this actor supports querying for dispenses, e.g feching the dispenses for a patient, etc. This is commonly used in a Pull scenario, where before dispense, the order filler (or other actors) can query the existing dispenses from the Dispense Responder.
+This is commonly used in a Pull scenario, where before dispense, the Order Consumer (or other actors) can query the existing dispenses from the Dispense Responder.
 It can also be used for reporting workflow progress after inquiring about dispense status.